ebejar-pro/ebejar-portfolio/README.md

 # Edmundo Bejar – Professional Portfolio

 Welcome to my portfolio!
 I am a **Senior QA & Data Quality Analyst**.
-This ebejar-portfolio demonstrates my ability to not only analyse business data to drive decision-making but also ensure data integrity and software quality through rigurous testing.
+This portfolio demonstrates my ability to not only analyse business data to drive decision-making but also ensure data integrity and software quality through rigurous testing.

 This repository showcases case studies and projects that highlight my expertise in **SQL, Python, Power BI, Selenium, Postman, and Jenkins**, with a focus on delivering business impact through data insights and quality assurance.